Bridging Loan Guide

 - Building a house - People wishing to realise a dream and build their own home.

-- Downsizing - These property owners do not require a standard mortgages but can use bridging finance to buy before the sale of their existing property so they can move quickly and independently.
+- Downsizing - These property owners can use bridging finance to buy before the sale of their existing property; they can move quickly and independently.

-- Auction finance - For people buying property at auction, bridging finance can allow them to pay the required percentage needed as a deposit and then complete the transaction in the time provided for by the auction contract.
+- Auction finance - For people buying property at auction, bridging finance can allow them to pay the required percentage needed as a deposit.
+Bridging loans can also allow them to complete the transaction before the agreed auction property deadline.

 - Renovation and development - The funding option can be used by those wanting to renovate a property, or those wanting to develop a piece of land into one house or even multiple houses.